 How Is It Different From a Full Colonoscopy?

-During a full colonoscopy, your doctor slides a thin, flexible tube into your rectum so she can see your colon.
+During a full colonoscopy, your doctor slides a thin, flexible tube into your rectum so they can see your colon.
 You’ll be asleep during the process.
-She’ll use the light and camera on the end of the tube to look at the lining of your intestine.
-If she sees polyps or changes in the tissue, she can take some out through the tube and check it for cancer.
+The doctor will use the light and camera on the end of the tube to look at the lining of your intestine.
+If the doctor sees polyps or changes in the tissue, they can take some out through the tube and check it for cancer.

 Your doctor doesn’t put a camera into your intestine for a CT colonography.
 You aren’t asleep during the test.
-Instead, she uses a CT scanner and X-rays to make 3-D pictures of your intestine on a computer screen.
+Instead, the doctor uses a CT scanner and X-rays to make 3-D pictures of your intestine on a computer screen.

 Is the Prep the Same?

 Pretty much.
 You may have to change what you eat for a few days and take medicine to clean out your colon.

 You’ll need to drink a special contrast liquid before the test.
 It lines the inside of your intestine and makes it easier to see on the scans.